craftcms/docs/docs/3.x/searching.md

 ## Rebuilding Your Search Indexes

 Craft does its best to keep its search indexes as up-to-date as possible, but there are a couple things that might render portions of them inaccurate.
-If you suspect that your search indexes are out of date, you can have Craft rebuild them by bulk-resaving your entries with the [`resave/entries`](console-commands.md#resave) command and including the `--update-search-index` flag:
+If you suspect your search indexes are out of date, you can have Craft rebuild them by bulk-resaving your entries with the [`resave/entries`](console-commands.md#resave) command and including the `--update-search-index` flag:

 ```bash
 php craft resave/entries --update-search-index